 Onboard fires are one of the two most common reasons boaters are forced to abandon ship (other than the obvious one of having your boat sink).
 Fire extinguishers protect you, but most boaters tend to ignore them.
-Here’s an opportunity for a quick refresher on this crucial safety gear.
+Here’s a quick refresher on this crucial safety gear.

 The Coast Guard requires from one to three extinguishers on pleasure boats, depending on whether they have enclosed engine compartments and if there is a permanently-mounted fixed extinguisher system in the engine room.
 Like other Federal requirements, these are really minimal.
 Buy enough to satisfy the requirements and then address the needs of your particular boat.

 - Up to 26': One B-I size extinguisher.
 Fire extinguishers are not required on outboard-powered pleasure boats less than 26' in length, not carrying passengers for hire, without permanently-installed fuel tanks, that do not have spaces where explosive or flammable gasses or vapors can collect.